A parenting plan is a document that helps

 Virginia courts favor a fair visitation schedule that will allow both parents to be involved in the lives of their children.

-What should be Included in my Visitation Schedule?
+What Should We Include in Our Visitation Schedule?

 The primary purpose of a visitation schedule is to determine when the non-custodial parent will get to see their child.
 A parenting plan is based on the individual needs of both parties.